hathawsh/slowlog/README.rst

 call loggers to the monitor thread and the monitor thread calls those loggers periodically if the call lasts longer than a timeout.
-The sys._current_frames() function is used to gather stack traces, so not all Python implementations are supported.
+The sys._current_frames() function is used to gather stack traces, so CPython versions 2.6+ and 3.2+ are supported, but other Python implementations might not work.

 Usage
 =====